 Share this webpage:

 Keep healthy.
 Pray mightily.
 Enjoy your life today.
-Be careful around quicksand.
-And let’s experience the love and power of God together while we are apart.
+Beware the turkey.
+And let’s experience the love and power of God together.

 Share this webpage: